 A look into the EU's production of wind turbines

-Figure 8 provides an overview of the number of wind turbines produced in the EU between 2010 and 2020.
-During this period, the average production of wind turbines amounted to 11 000 pieces.
+Figure 8 provides an overview of the number of wind turbines produced in the EU between 2011 and 2021.
+During this period, the yearly average production of wind turbines amounted to 10 000 pieces.
 In 2013, the production of wind generating sets hit the lowest point recorded.
-Despite this drop of the produced quantity from 2010 to 2013, the production of wind turbines boosted again in 2014.
-In 2015, the production of wind turbines decreased again and remained relatively constant until 2019.
-In 2020, the sold quantity decreased to 6 000 wind turbines.
-The value of the sold production, however, remained quite similar over the last 10 years, with an average of EUR 8 billion.
-There were several producers of wind generating sets that provided data to Eurostat, i.e. Denmark, Estonia, Germany, Italy and Portugal.
+Despite this drop of the produced quantity from 2011 to 2013, the production of wind turbines boosted again in 2014 and since then the production observed was quite constant until 2019.
+In 2020, the sold quantity decreased to less then 6 800 wind turbines.
+In 2021, the sold quantity represents almost 9000 wind turbines.